 It is not an absolute, it’s indicative.
 Other factors such as lawyer availability, price, personal chemistry, etc., may affect final selection but, for the first time, you can now add performance metrics to that mix.

-What constitutes a win is an arguable point.
+At the heart of the Premonition Method is the determination of an attorney’s “win rate.”
+Of course, what constitutes a win is often hotly debated.
 If you call both lawyers on a closed case, both will claim to have “won”.
-Every case is arguable.
-We consulted with a number of Lawyers and Judges asking them about the general winners and losers for various dispositions types(we have over 100 types in the system).
-There was broad agreement that judgements went for plaintiffs, dismissals for defendants and settlements shouldn’t be counted.
-All cases are arguable on an individual basis.
-Premonition is not a “rocket science” system where we strive for 100% unarguable analysis of every case, its function is to spot trends and outliers, which it does very well as data is “smoothed out” over 1,000s of cases.
+We consulted with a number of Lawyers and Judges asking them about the general winners and losers for various dispositions (we have over 100 types in the system).
+There was broad agreement that the fairest approach would be to consider judgements as a “win” for plaintiffs, dismissals as a “win” for defendants and settlements should be categorized consistent with local court rules, which generally categorize a settlement as a “dismissal.”

-Finally, while Premonition is not designed to identify the “surgeon” Attorneys that only work the hardest cases.
-However it does group cases with those of similar difficulty by using case type, sub type and parties.
-Tax Court is notorious for its low Win Rates against the IRS, however top performing Attorneys still stand out, not by their wins, but because they lose less.
-Cases group by court type, Appeals Court being a more rigorous black letter law venue than small claims, and by Judge, where certain cases, e.g. complex business claims are assigned to certain Judges.
+Finally, while Premonition is not designed to identify the “surgeon” attorneys that only work the hardest cases, it does group cases with those of similar difficulty by using case type, sub type and parties.
+For example, Tax Court is notorious for its low Win Rates against the IRS, however top performing attorneys still stand out, not by their wins, but because they lose less.
+Cases group by court type (Appeals Court being a more rigorous black letter law venue than small claims), and by Judge where certain cases, e.g. complex business claims are assigned to certain Judges.
 Over time

-Multiple Attorney Cases
+Multiple Attorney and Firm Only Cases

 Overall data accuracy